 - Scrub it gently into the grout with a toothbrush or grout brush.

 - Rinse with warm water and allow to air dry.

 - Try removing small grout stains with a white or pink pencil eraser, like you would erase a mistake on a piece of paper.

 - For stubborn stains, use a toothbrush or sponge to apply grout cleaner or a solution of three-quarters bleach and one quarter water to the grout lines and rinse with warm water.
 Avoid getting the bleach on the tile.

 The best way to clean tile floors depends on the type of tile you have and usually only requires the application of warm water and elbow grease.
-Learning how to clean tiles floors is a simple way to keep your home germ-free.
+Learning how to clean tile floors is a simple way to keep your home germ-free.
 Want to have products on hand whenever you need to clean?
 Our repeat-delivery subscription service doesn't require a membership fee and makes ordering your most used supplies effortless.